Leonard Lothlen Bio

 After the death of his brother, Charles, in 2012, Leonard found it impossible to continue writing.
 Since they had been making music together since they were teenagers, this was a devastating loss for the family and the band.
 The band eventually continued to rehearse, and even prepared to go out on the road again.
 Then, in 2016, Leonard’s sister, Donna, who also sang with the band, passed away suddenly.
 That tragedy was compounded when his older sister, Carolyn, passed away in early 2017.
 Carolyn was the one who introduced Leonard to Gospel music by taking him to his first concert at age 10.
 During this very difficult time, he wasn’t sure that he could continue on making music without his family, but he soon felt a strong urge to start writing again.
 While working through his grief, Leonard began to hear the music and lyrics, the orchestration and arrangements.
 This catharsis has given birth to an entirely new inspiration… a new beginning.

 Leonard Lothlen will continue on as a solo artist, a songwriter, and a composer for stage and screen.
 He looks forward to the future with a fresh new start in his new home of Atlanta, where he will complete work on his latest recording project.
-He plans to release the first singles before the end of 2017.
-A full album release, including at least 18 new original compositions, will follow in the Spring of 2018.
+He plans to release a series of singles before the end of the year, followed by a full album release, including at least 18 new original compositions.
 He will also be working on songs for two upcoming stage plays, as well as a movie score.

 The music of the Gospel Clouds, Infinity, and the Leonard Lothlen Band is currently distributed by Orchard / Sony Music Group.
 You can find all of their albums on the major music services, such as iTunes, Amazon, Google Play, Spotify, Tidal, and YouTube.
 Visit the Music page for links.